Ruins of Adventure

 - Allowed Armor: Any

-All warriors gain the ability to make more than one melee attack per round as they rise in level.
+As warriors, Paladins gain the ability to make more than one melee attack per round as they rise in level.
 At 7th level, they can make 3 attacks every 2 rounds.
 At 13th level and up, they can make 2 attacks per round.

 When engaged with large numbers of weak enemies (less than 1 HD each), the warrior gains double his normal number of attacks per round (including doubling attacks with off-hand weapons).
 Starting at 11th level, this applies to any foe with 10 fewer HD than the warrior’s levels (so a 12th level warrior can do this against 2HD creatures).